biemster/FindMy/README.md

 ### generate_keys.py
 Use the `generate_keys.py` script to generate the required keys.
-The script will generate a `.keys` or mutiple files for each device you want to use.
+The script will generate a `.keys` or multiple files for each device you want to use.
 Each `.keys` file will contain the private key, the public key (also called advertisement key) and the hashed advertisement key.
 As the name suggests, the private key is a secret and should not be shared.
 The public key (advertisement key) is used for broadcasting the BLE message, this is also being asked by the `hci.py` script in openhaystack project.
 The hashed advertisement key is for requesting location